Learn to Ride/Drive

 - Recognizing and celebrating your achievements.

-- Rider must purchase an Alberta Equestrian Federation (AEF) membership;
+- The rider must purchase an Alberta Equestrian Federation (AEF) membership;

 - Rider contacts a current & certified EC instructor/coach to begin lessons/training/preparations for the tests.
 Access the Instructor/Coach Directory to do so.

 Learn to Ride/Drive program evaluators MUST be current EC certified instructors/coaches who have been specifically trained to deliver testing within the program.
 When your instructor/coach feels that you are ready, a testing date can be chosen.
 If your instructor/coach is an EC certified instructor/coach “trained” to deliver testing themselves, they may retrieve the required applications to apply to the AEF office for a testing date.
 If your instructor/coach is not certified or is certified but not “trained” to deliver testing you may work with your instructor/coach to contact a certified and “trained” rider evaluator to administer the test/s.